-The ERA screen has the Payment Entry Section on top left, payer and payee details are displayed on top right and claims listing beneath.
+Click on any ERA on the ERA listing page to open the ERA screen.
+The ERA screen has the Payment Entry Section on top left, payer and payee details displayed on top right, and claim listings beneath.
 Filters are also provided to filter out or expand the claim selection.

 A sample ERA page